seadowg/leave/README.md

 You go back to what you were doing and by the time ten minutes has passed you've forgotten when the call was made.
 You're late.
 This sort of stuff happens to me all the time.
-I could take my phone out and set an alarm or something but this wasn't awesome enough.
-'Leave' allows you to pop open a terminal and do this:
+I could take my phone out and set an alarm or something but this wasn't awesome enough. 'leave' allows you to pop open a terminal and do this:

 	$ leave in 10